List of international trips made by Hillary Clinton as United States Secretary of State

-This is a list of international visits undertaken by Hillary Clinton (in office 2009–2013) while serving as the United States Secretary of State.
+This is a list of international visits undertaken by Hillary Clinton (in office 2009–2013) while serving as the 67th United States secretary of state.
 The list includes both private travel and official state visits.
-The list includes only foreign travel which the Secretary of State made during her tenure in the position.
+The list includes only foreign travel which she made during her tenure in the position.

 Summary

-The number of visits per country where Secretary Clinton traveled are:
+Clinton visited 116 countries.
+The number of visits per country or territory where Secretary Clinton traveled are: